-There is probably a member of staff, perhaps someone who taught you when you were younger, who will help you.
+You may feel more comfortable speaking to certain members of staff who you know well, perhaps someone who taught you when you were younger.

-Mr and Mrs Raeburn-Ward or any other member of the boarding staff are always ready to help you.
+Mr and Mrs Torrie, or any other member of the boarding staff are always ready to help you.

-You may prefer to talk to someone outside school and you are always allowed to see the school doctor in private and he or she will be able to help.
+You may prefer to talk to someone outside school, and you are always allowed to see the school doctor in private and he or she will be able to help.

-There are additional telephone numbers, including ChildLine, on various notice boards including the one by the boarders' telephone.
+There are additional telephone numbers, including ChildLine and our Independent Listener, on various notice boards, including the one by the boarders' telephone.